 - Turn down oven to 350 degrees

-- Add Bacon to a large skillet, cook until crispy, and then remove with a slotted spoon
+- Add the bacon to a large skillet, cook until crispy, and then remove with a slotted spoon

-- Add onion, garlic, carrots, and brussel sprouts to the leftover bacon grease, cook until tender crisp (if the veggies start sticking to the pan, add a small amount of water)
+- Add onion, garlic, carrots, and brussel sprouts to the leftover bacon grease and cook until tender crisp (if the veggies start sticking to the pan, add a small amount of water)

 - Add the apples in the last 4-5 minutes of cooking, and season well with salt and pepper

 - Add the chicken stock and bring to a boil, reduce heat and allow to simmer for 5 minutes

 - Slowly add the bread, bacon, and herbs to the vegetable mixture.
 Stir well, and transfer to a lightly greased 3 quart baking dish (casserole dish).

 - Cover with foil and bake 25 minutes, uncover and bake an additional 15 minutes

 I used a natural, uncured bacon, but regular bacon would work just fine.

 Keywords: bread, bacon, brussels sprouts, carrots, Stuffing Recipe